nadasalem155/face_detector_with_boundaries/README.md

 Numpy (numpy)

 Install dependencies with:

 pip install -r requirements.txt

+---

-#⚠️ Notes
+⚠️ Notes

--Works on Streamlit Cloud only for snapshots, not live video ☁️
+Works on Streamlit Cloud only for snapshots, not live video ☁️

--Ensure good lighting and a frontal face for better detection 💡
+Ensure good lighting and a frontal face for better detection 💡

--Use the confidence slider to tweak detection sensitivity 🎚️
+Use the confidence slider to tweak detection sensitivity 🎚️